itsech0/itsech0.github.io/content/posts/tea.md

 color = "" #color from the theme settings
 +++

 I have getting more and more interested in trying different types of Chinese teas.
-I bought some in the flavors of Black Tea, OOlong, and Jasmine.
+I bought some in the flavors of Black Tea, Oolong, and Jasmine.
 They are loose and you just take 3 grams and boil them.
 I was able to buy some at a Chinese grocery store for a reasonable price.
 You can use them more than once to get more value out of them.

 At first I was drinking them with sugar, but I have decided to start drinking them without sugar because its decent without sugar.